ministryofjustice/network-access-control-infrastructure/documentation/hiding-secrets-in-task-definitions.md

 }
 ```

-Finally in the secrets_manager.tf file we have a locals block as shown below.
+Finally in the secrets_manager.tf file we have a locals block for the secret_manager_arns list map as shown below.
 We are adding a local list to secrets so we can pass around the secrets to modules which use them e.g module task definitions

 ```shell